TheFullStackFred/fredrikstromberg-testing_typescipt-quiz_app/README.md

 - Click on the start quiz button.
 - Answer the question.
 - Click on the next question button to go to the next question.
-- After you answered the last question, you will see the total score.
+- After you answered the last question, you will see your total score.

 # Diagrams